catalyst-team/classification/README.md

 ### 1.6 Finding best start LR with LrFinder
 Rut trainig with callback LRFinder to find the optimal learning rate range for your model and dataset.
+Learning rate is increased in linear or log scale, depending on user input.

 ```bash
 export LOGDIR=$(pwd)/logs/lrfinder
 docker run -it --rm --shm-size 8G --runtime=nvidia \